LEADING THE SCHOOL

 Sixth Form

 We ask all parents and carers to download the My Child at School App to receive messages and news.
 You will also be asked to keep permissions for photography and video recording of students up to date in the app.
-We celebrate student successes and share news and important announcements on the school blog, Facebook and Twitter accounts too.
+We celebrate student successes and share news and important announcements on the school news page and our facebook account.

 Parents and carers are kept up to date with study progress through reports and parents evenings, which take place each year, though if you have any concerns or issues we encourage you to get in touch straight away.
 Ms Young, the Sixth Form Pastoral Support is always happy to talk to students and parents.